 From our monthly Drop-In programs to recurring lectures and talks with curators and museum professionals, we offer several opportunities for adults to brush up on their creativity, learn more about the art world, and to explore artworks in detail.

 Try your hand at studying and drawing works of art in sessions led by instructor and artist Anna Kaye.
 Sessions are free, open to all regardless of level, and are currently conducted on the first Tuesday of each month over Zoom.

 Explore your imagination and creativity through informal writing sessions led Theresa Rozul Knowles, an instructor from Lighthouse Writers Workshop in Denver.
 Sessions are free, open to all regardless of level, and are currently conducted on the second Tuesday of each month over Zoom.

 Slow down and spend time with a single work of art from the Denver Art Museum.
 Discover overlooked details, pose questions, and explore ideas as we linger, look, and connect from home with art and with each other.
 Sessions are free and are currently conducted on the third Tuesday of each month over Zoom.

 Untitled: Creative Fusions

-The Denver Art Museum hosts a variety of lectures and talks with curators, artists, and leaders in their fields.
-Due to the pandemic, all lectures and talks are currently hosted online over Zoom.
+The Denver Art Museum hosts a variety of events and talks with curators, artists, and leaders in their fields.
+Due to the pandemic, all talks are currently hosted online over Zoom.